We have information you must know before you buy the G20.

 We want to send it to you, along with other pricing insights.

-Our impressions: INFINITI's new G20 is much easier to control at the limit.
+Our impression: G20 is much easier to control at the limit.
 In most cars, charging into a high-speed turn then abruptly lifting off the throttle in the middle of the corner can cause a spin.
-Do this in an INFINITI G20 and it simply tucks in and takes a tighter line through the corner with far less drama.
+Do this in an Infiniti G20 and it simply tucks in and takes a tighter line through the corner, with far less drama.
 We don't recommend driving at the limit on the street, but the G20's highly refined manners would be a major asset in an emergency situation.
 We tried every driver mistake in the book and the rear wheels would not let go of the pavement.

 Part of the secret to G20's great handling is its multi-link rear suspension.
 This suspension is designed to aid recovery during sudden changes of direction.
 Meanwhile, the G20's multi-link front suspension, similar to that of the last-generation 300ZX, contributes to the G20's snappy steering.
-Relatively soft springs and shocks prevent harshness, while anti-roll bars keep it firm and stable.
+Relatively soft springs and shocks prevent harshness, while anti-roll bars maintain firm and stable cornering.
 The rack-and-pinion steering feels very direct, allowing the driver to place the car in a corner precisely.

 Under the hood is Nissan's 145-horsepower, 2.0-liter, 16-valve, dual overhead-cam four-cylinder engine, also found in the Nissan Sentra SE.
 Though a solid engine, it's rough and noisy when compared to a Honda/Acura engine and lacks power at low rpm.
 This engine offers responsive performance around town, but downshifting is required for quick acceleration because all the power is in the upper rev range.
 Fortunately, the engine revs freely to 7000 rpm and provides good acceleration in the upper ranges.
 It also nets an EPA-estimated 31 mpg when cruising on the highway.

-Enthusiasts will prefer the G20t, while others may have trouble justifying the extra $1,500.
-The limited-slip front differential that comes with the G20t does reduce wheelspin, but that isn't a big problem on the G20.
-Most G20s will be sold with automatic transmissions, but we highly recommend the smooth-shifting manual.
-The clutch pedal is light and shifting is quick and easy.
+Enthusiasts will prefer the Touring model, while others may have trouble justifying the extra $2700, especially when all of the Touring's convenience features are available on the Luxury model for just $1500.
+The limited-slip front differential that comes with the G20 Touring does reduce wheelspin, but that isn't a big problem on the G20.
+Most G20s will be sold with automatic transmissions